In order to be considered for any type of funding, you must submit a complete SASLI application.

 If you are unsure whether your funding situation will make you eligible to receive the $1000 Fee Remission, feel free to call or email us.

 All SASLI students are eligible to apply for a Half or Full Fee Remission.
 The Half Fee Remission covers half of the program fee and the Full Fee Remission covers the entire program fee.
 Neither award includes a stipend.
 A separate application is required in order to be considered for the Half and Full Fee Remissions.
-Submitting a single application will put you in consideration for both awards.
+Submitting a single funding application will put you in consideration for both awards.
 The review process is competitive and based on financial need and academic/other reasons language study is necessary.

 Students who accept a FLAS award are not eligible to receive a Half or Full Fee Remission.
 If you accept a Half or Full Fee Remission, your application will not be considered for the $1000 Fee Remission.

 Deadline to apply: March 12, 2017

 Instructions for Submitting: After filling out the application, please sign it (by hand or electronic) and either email or mail the application to SASLI.
 Please be sure to include your statement of purpose with your submission.
 Letters of recommendation can be mailed or emailed directly from the letter writer to SASLI.
 Completed applications must be received in the SASLI office by the deadline in order ensure consideration.